NoySegal/PyChat/README.md

 A Python chat application

 ### Prerequisites
-This version of the code compiles successfully on Windows 10 and Ubuntu-18.04.
+This version of the code runs successfully on Windows 10 and Ubuntu-18.04.
 Should also compile on other variants of linux and Windows.
 Other operating systems are currently not supported.

 ### How to use:
 * Download all files.
 You'll also need Python 3 interpreter installed.
 (Download Python 3 from [here](https://www.python.org/downloads/))